After a deadly sectarian flare-up, Lebanon is on edge.

 Fears of an escalation prompted a large army presence on the streets on Friday.

-Hundreds of Amal and Hezbollah militiamen flooded the streets of Tayouneh on Thursday, a renowned civil war flashpoint near the site of the April 1975 bombing that is largely cited as the conflict’s starting point.
+Hundreds of Amal and Hezbollah militiamen flooded the streets of Tayouneh on Thursday, a renowned civil war hotspot near the site of the April 1975 bus attack, which is commonly cited as the conflict’s starting point.

 Civilians sat in their homes, scared, as a shower of bullets pierced residential facades and hordes of combatants wearing ammo vests took to the streets and emptied their magazines carelessly.